vivid-planet/comet/docs/docs/comet-core-development/creating-customizable-admin-components.md

 ## Owner state

-The `ownerState` is an object that includes all values that should impact the component's styling.
+The `ownerState` is an object that includes all values that can impact the component's styling.
 It is passed into every slot that requires any of these values for its styling.

 ```tsx